 RVing in the winter can be tricky at times.
 Cold temperatures and snow can be very challenging conditions to experience in your RV, and, for this reason, many RVers spend their winters in the warm deserts.
 Of all the best desert areas to vacation in the winter, Arizona is one of the most popular.
 Between the two larger cities, small desert towns, national parks, state parks, mountains, and much more, Arizona offers so much to enjoy.
 With winter temperature averages in the 60s and 70s, Southern Arizona in particular provides many opportunities for camping and exploring.
-With all the beautiful places one can find to visit, there are actually many free locations available, as well.
-Check out any of the six places below for fun free camping beneath the warm desert sun for RV camping in Arizona.
+With all the beautiful places one can find to visit, there are actually many locations available with no camping fees, as well.
+Check out any of the six places below for fun camping beneath the warm desert sun for RV camping in Arizona.

 Amongst RVers who enjoy boondocking, Quartzsite is immensely popular.
 While most public lands allow RVers to camp for up to fourteen days, certain permits allow RVers to boondock for up to seven months in the long-term camping area.
 The town itself is set up specifically to accommodate winter campers, with water refill areas, dump stations, repair and service shops, and so much more.
 Since the area is small, you will find only a handful of restaurants and shops available.
 However, there is also a series of tents and buildings selling useful RV items and most other essentials.
 It all has a sort of RV flea market feel to it.
 Each year, the area also hosts a large RV show, as well as a bunch of RV gatherings and meetups.
 If all this sounds confusing, then perhaps you just need to visit and see it for yourself.